Shopping

 A useful yes

-Say yes when the offer improves a routine purchase, the proof is simple, the return or cancellation path is visible, and the final cost still beats the low-effort alternative.
+Say yes when the offer improves a routine purchase, the proof is simple, the return or cancellation path is visible, and the final cost still beats the simpler path.

 Privacy and account cleanup